JoshOrndorff/recipes/src/storage/social.md

 }
 ```

-By returning `bool`, we can easily use these methods in `ensure!` statements to verify relevant state conditions before making requests in other runtime methods.
+By returning `bool`, we can easily use these methods in `ensure!` statements to verify relevant state conditions before making requests in the main runtime methods.
 For example, in the `remove_friend` runtime method, we need to ensure that the friend to be removed is an existing friend.

 ```rust
 ensure!(Self::friend_exists(user.clone(), old_friend.clone()), "old friend is not a friend");